agrawalria/DATA-1202-Final_Project/README.md

 ## STEP FOLLOWED
 - Extract data from the sources and import it into the database MySQL.
 - Apply some transformation to clean and make the data useful using SQL query.
-- Load useful data in the target for further analysis by analysts and create reports to provide insight into the business issues.
+- Load useful data in the target for further analysis by analysts and create reports to provide insight into the business problems.

 ## OUTCOMES